JohnFunkCode/QRCodeSignDemo/README.md

 For this scenario we want to setup a red sign and a green sign with QR codes on them.
 We will use Google analytics campaigns to see which sign gets the most people scanning the QR code.

-We'll use my a test page that is instrumented with Google Analytics as the destination for this demo Here is the code for this webpage:
+We'll use a very simple test page that is instrumented with Google Analytics as the destination for this demo Here is the code for this webpage:
 ```html
 <!doctype html>